Huế Beer

 Hue Beer (Bia Huế) was a lager beer produced and bottled in Huế, Vietnam, by Hue Brewery Ltd. It was first imported to the United States in 1994, just after the lifting of the U.S. embargo on Vietnam.
 The company was established in 1990 and now is partly owned by Carlsberg.
 After incorporating into Carlsberg, the company changed its name to Huda Beer.

-Hue Brewery Ltd.'s, now Huda Beer's headquarter is located at Nguyen Sinh Cung Street in the city of Huế, Thừa Thiên–Huế Province, on the Perfume River.
+Hue Brewery Ltd.'s, now Huda Beer's headquarter is located at Nguyen Sinh Cung Street in the city of Huế, on the Perfume River.